AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/target-vec.md

 **To add custom parameters**

 1. In Xcode, open the `BookingViewController.m` file.
 This file is used by the Home screen.
-1. Import the Target VEC extension by adding `#import "ACPTargetVEC.h"` beneath the existing import
+1. Import the Target and Target VEC extensions beneath the existing imports

+    ```swift
+    #import "ACPTarget.h"
+    #import "ACPTargetVEC.h"
+    ```

 1. In the `viewDidLoad` function, after the line with `super.viewDidLoad` add the following code.
-This example code shows how mbox parameters, profile parameters, product (or entity) parameters, and order parameters can be added to the TargetVEC request.
+This example code shows how parameters, profile parameters, product (or entity) parameters, and order parameters can be added to the TargetVEC request.
 This example uses static values, while in your actual app you would want to use dynamic variables to populate the values.
 And of course, you would only want to populate the parameters that are related to the view:

     ```objective-c
-    NSDictionary *mboxParams = @{@"mboxparam1":@"mboxvalue1"}; //mbox or view params
+    NSDictionary *params = @{@"param1":@"value1"};
-    NSDictionary *profileParams = @{@"profilekey1":@"profilevalue1"}; //profile params
+    NSDictionary *profileParams = @{@"profilekey1":@"profilevalue1"};

-    TargetProduct *product = [[TargetProduct alloc] initWithProductId:@"1234" categoryId:@"furniture"];
+    ACPTargetProduct *product = [ACPTargetProduct targetProductWithId:@"1234" categoryId:@"furniture"];
-    TargetOrder *order = [[TargetOrder alloc] initWithOrderId:@"12343" total:@(123.45) purchasedProductIds:@[@"100",@"200"]];
+    ACPTargetOrder *order = [ACPTargetOrder targetOrderWithId:@"12343" total:@(123.45) purchasedProductIds:@[@"100",@"200"]];
-    TargetParameters *targetParams = [[TargetParameters alloc] initWithParameters:mboxParams
+    ACPTargetParameters *targetParams = [ACPTargetParameters targetParametersWithParameters:params
                                                                           profileParameters:profileParams
                                                                                     product:product
                                                                                       order:order];
     [ACPTargetVEC setGlobalRequestParameters:targetParams];
     ```